 Why are purchase orders important to your business?

-Many companies are still reluctant to use purchase orders, because they perceive them to be a hassle that slows transactions down.
+Many companies are still reluctant to use purchase orders because they perceive them to be a hassle that slows transactions down.
 Some of them don’t want to use them simply because they think they don’t need them since they’re very close with their vendors or suppliers.
 Placing orders by phone or SMS may be reasonable when your business is small.
 But as your business grows and your needs become more complex and specific, problems may arise due to the lack of details of your requests.

 Imagine when you receive an order and it doesn’t comply with your desired specifications.
 Meanwhile, you don’t have a document that you can use as a reference.
 This can lead to misunderstandings between you and your supplier.
 Your business relationship with them can also be tenuous.
 This scenario is unlikely when you use a purchase order.

 Purchase orders are important to your business because they contain information related to your orders in detail.
-They’re very useful especially when you order different items in a large number.
+They’re instrumental especially when you order different items in a large number.
 They also act as contracts between you and your suppliers, and they can be used as references for when things go wrong.
-For example, when the quantity of items you receive is less than that of you requested, you can always notify your supplier while referring to the purchase order you sent.
+For example, when the quantity of items you receive is less than that of what you requested, you can always notify your supplier while referring to the purchase order you sent.

-Manual purchase orders vs. digital purchase orders
+Manual purchase orders vs Digital purchase orders

 Paper-based records can be easily lost and damaged.
 You may have trouble spotting duplicate purchase orders and any other documents.
 You may also lose your previous transaction records at any time.
 An automated purchasing system is the best solution to these problems.